moritzsalla/cci-physcomp/week-2/README.md

 ![Image](parallel-led.jpg)

 ## Serial Data
-My simple chatbot inspired by the miserable lady that serves food in the cantine.
+My simple chatbot inspired by the miserable lady that serves food in the cantine (she was incredibly rude)

 I honestly have to say that the arduino serial input and loop function are really messing with me.
 I had already created the same chatbot in python (since my arduino IDE still won't work on my mac), which worked like a charm.
 The loop function will simply loop over all of my voids and I don't know how to make it stop at a given function until the player enters an input.
 I'll upload screenshots of both versions.